lms-org/image_logger/README.md

 - **IMAGE** - Image to write into a file

 ## Config
-- **directory** - Write all images into this local folder.
 - **filepattern** - Pattern to be used for file names.
 You can use all options of [printf](http://www.cplusplus.com/reference/cstdio/printf/) here.
 The images are enumerated in ascending order.
-- **create_subfolder_with_current_date** - If set to true then image_logger will automatically create a subfolder inside **directory**.
-This subfolder contains the current date in the format "YYYYMMDD-HHMMSS".
-All images will be saved in this subfolder.
+Defaults to "%04i".

 ## Dependencies
 - [imaging](https://github.com/syxolk/imaging)